salmanalibanani/salmanalibanani.com/content/post/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline.md

 date: 2020-07-09T00:32:31+10:00
 draft: false
 tags: ["Azure", "DevOps", "Key Vault"]
+summary: "Steps to use Azure Key Vault from an Azure DevOps Release pipeline."
 ---

 <a href="https://docs.microsoft.com/en-us/azure/key-vault/general/" target="_blank">Azure Key Vault</a> is a service that you can use to store application secrets and keys.
 You can store tokens, connection strings, certificates, API keys etc. in a Key Vault, and it provides a secured location with all usual safegaurds (encryption, access control etc.) that you would expect from such a solution.
 You would also expect that such solution should be easy to integrate with your build/release pipelines.
 Azure Key Vault turns out to be an obvious option if Azure happens to be your platform of choice.